66ers Basketball Operations

 DARKO RAJAKOVIC | Head Coach

-Darko Rajakovic (DAR-ko Rahj-a-KOE-vich) enters his first season as the head coach of the Tulsa 66ers.
+Darko Rajakovic (RYE-ahk-oe-vich) is in his second year as the head coach of the Tulsa 66ers.
 A Serbian native, Rajakovic is the first head coach born outside of North America in NBA D-League history.
-The 33-year-old boasts a diverse coaching background with an emphasis in player development.
+The 35-year-old boasts a diverse coaching background with an emphasis in player development.

-Rajakovic has spent the past three years as the head coach of Espacio Torrelodones of the Spanish EBA League.
-In his first season (2007), Rajakovic led Torrelodones to the Primera Division de Baloncesto title, promoting the team to the Liga EBA.
+Prior to joining the 66ers, Rajakovic had spent the previous three years as the head coach of Espacio Torrelodones of the Spanish EBA League.
+In his first season (2009), Rajakovic led Torrelodones to the Primera Division de Baloncesto title, promoting the team to the Liga EBA.
 During Rajakovicís tenure, Torrelodones saw numerous players receive invitations to the youth national teams of Spain, Serbia, Montenergro, Denmark and Congo.

 Rajakovic began his coaching career at 16 years old with BC Borac Cacak in Cacak, Serbia.
 As the youngest head coach in the teamís history, Rajakovic coached Borac Cacak to two national tournaments.
 Multiple Borac Cacak players represented Serbia in international youth tournaments and two of Rajakovicís players were selected to Serbiaís Senior National Team, competing at the European Championship and World Championship.

-Following his three year stint in Cacak, Rajakovic was named the head coach of the U-20 and U-18 teams of Red Star Belgrade in Serbiaís capital and largest city.
+Following his three-year stint in Cacak, Rajakovic was named the head coach of the U-20 and U-18 teams of Red Star Belgrade in Serbiaís capital and largest city.
 At 19 years old, Rajakovic was again the youngest head coach in team history.
 The Serbian native focused his coaching efforts on developing and preparing his players to compete for Red Starís top team.
 Rajakovic also scouted and signed many of the players in Red Starís system.
-During his eight-year stint in Belgrade, Rajakovic led Red Star to two Serbian championships and several international club tournaments.
+During his eight years in Belgrade, Rajakovic led Red Star to two Serbian championships and several international club tournaments.

 In 2007, Rajakovic left Red Star to begin his own basketball academy in Belgrade, focusing on individual development.
 Rajakovic would work with European players during their off months to improve their skills, primarily shooting, through video analysis and individual and group workouts.
 After three years of owning and managing the academy, Rajakovic accepted the head coach position with Espacio Torrelodones and moved to Madrid.

 The Serbia native has also been active in many international tournaments and events including Basketball Without Borders, NBA and FIBA Camp and the Eurocamp in Treviso, Italy, in 2003 and 2004.
-In addition to his experience in Europe, Rajakovic has served as an assistant coach for the San Antonio Spursí NBA Summer League teams since 2004.
+In addition to his experience in Europe, Rajakovic has served as an assistant coach for the San Antonio Spursí NBA Summer League teams from 2004-2011.